Let’s Reform America’s Clean Energy

 Just like you need a building permit to expand your home, big energy projects must get written approval from local, state, and/or federal authorities to start construction.
 Permitting is important, but it adds hefty time and expense to projects of all kinds.
 Permitting reform is critical if we’re going to make the clean energy transition happen fast enough to meet our climate targets.

-There are two key parts to successful energy permitting reform:
+There are three key parts to successful energy permitting reform:

 1. Siting/building clean energy projects